adrianratnapala/tpl00-lambda/README.md

                 uint32_t type;
                 union {
                         AstCall CALL;
-                        AstFree FREE;
+                        AstVar VAR;
                 };
         };

-So there are three data-types in all, `AstCall` and `AstFree` for the two types of node, and `AstNode` itself which can be either.
+So there are three data-types in all, `AstCall` and `AstVar` for the two types of node, and `AstNode` itself which can be either.
 These don't map very obviously onto the syntax.